Hennessy (film): Production

 The film was based on a story by actor Richard Johnson who called it "a modern re-telling of the Guy Fawkes story.
 There is absolutely no question of anyone trying to make entertainment out of terror.
 That is ridiculous."
+Johnson was best known as an actor but he had a long history of writing.

 "The film is not specifically orientated on politics," said Johnson.
 "It is simply a thriller using the Irish problem as a background."

 The film was a co production between Peter Snell and American International Pictures (AIP).
 AIP sent a copy of a manuscript to John Gay who agreed to write the screenplay.
 The original director was John Guillermin and Gay says development involved three trips to London to confer with British Lion, who were co-producers, before the script was approved.
 Guillermin and Gay then flew to Italy to pitch the project to Rod Steiger, who was making a film about Mussolini.
 Steiger agreed to star.

 Gay says that Guillermin then received an offer to direct The Towering Inferno so left the project.
 The film had no director for two months until the producers signed Don Sharp, then directing Callan.

 Production started in February 1974 and finished in September.
 "It is not an agitational film," said Steiger.
 "This is a suspense thriller."

 Since 1973 the IRA had undertaken a bombing campaign in England including the 1973 Old Bailey bombing, the Bombings of King's Cross and Euston stations, the 1973 Westminster bombing, the 1974 Houses of Parliament bombing, M62 coach bombing, 1974 Tower of London bombing, the Guildford pub bombings, the Birmingham pub bombings, and the Woolwich pub bombing.
 This was why the Sunday Mirror called Hennessy "the most controversial British film made in years."
 Sam Arkoff of AIP said "We do not consider this a pro-IRA movie but we are very anxious to avoid public opinion in Britain.
 I think the film is brilliant.
 I realise the bombing campaign in Britain must have made people very bitter about the IRA.
 I ask people to see the film before they make up their minds."

 Footage of Queen Elizabeth

-The film contained footage of Queen Elizabeth II speaking at the State Opening of Parliament and apparently reacting to something happening in the House of Lords, taken in 1970.
+The film contained footage of Queen Elizabeth II speaking at the State Opening of Parliament and apparently reacting to something happening in the House of Lords, was taken in 1970.
 The clips were purchased by AIP from Movietone News and incorporated in the film.
 Johnson later said "We got permission before we even began filming.
 The film would not have been made as it has been made without it."

 Buckingham Palace consented to use of the clip in the film but later said this was a misunderstanding as to the way the news footage would be used in the film and they would not do it again.